sigasi/sigasi_insights/content/releasenotes/sigasi-2.15.md

 --------

 -   ticket 2526 : Unmapping files should remove problem markers from external compiler too
--   ticket 2544 : Automatic ‘.’ autocomplete shouldn’t be triggered in comments
+-   ticket 2544 : Automatic '.' autocomplete shouldn't be triggered in comments
 -   ticket 2545 : Entity instantiation autocomplete: Use work instead of library name for entities in same library
 -   ticket 2555 : Record field not resolved in subtype declaration
 -   ticket 2556 : External compiler does not handle transitive project dependencies correctly